home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

    {% endraw %}

 - Filter `timestamp_local(default)` converts a UNIX timestamp to the ISO format string representation as date/time in your local timezone.
-If that fails, returns the `default` value, or if omitted the unprocessed input value.
+If that fails, returns the `default` value, or if omitted raises an error.
 If a custom string format is needed in the string, use `timestamp_custom` instead.
 - Filter `timestamp_utc(default)` converts a UNIX timestamp to the ISO format string representation representation as date/time in UTC timezone.
-If that fails, returns the `default` value, or if omitted the unprocessed input value.
+If that fails, returns the `default` value, or if omitted raises an error.
 If a custom string format is needed in the string, use `timestamp_custom` instead.
-- Filter `timestamp_custom(format_string, local=True, default)` converts an UNIX timestamp to its string representation based on a custom format, the use of a local timezone is default.
-If that fails, returns the `default` value, or if omitted the unprocessed input value.
+- Filter `timestamp_custom(format_string, local=True, default)` converts an UNIX timestamp to its string representation based on a custom format, the use of a local timezone is the default.
+If that fails, returns the `default` value, or if omitted raises an error.
 Supports the standard [Python time formatting options](https://docs.python.org/3/library/time.html#time.strftime).

 <div class='note'>